UK’s Biggest Power Plant Opens Biomass Facility

 EU Uncertainty Poses Threat to Biofuel Output Target, Says Agra CEAS

-Regulatory uncertainty in the European Union means biofuel production in the region may not meet targets as investors are hesitating to take on new projects, says Agra CEAS Consulting.
+Regulatory uncertainty in the European Union means biofuel production in the region may not meet targets as investors are hesitating to take on new projects, says Agra best online casino CEAS Consulting.
 According to EU mandate, ten percent of fuel used for transportation should come from sources by the end of the decade.
 But recently, there has been a dramatic slowdown in biofuel project investments in the EU bloc, according to the emailed report from Agra.
 Discussions on changes to the mandates have been highly polarized and inconclusive, thereby discouraging investors from building new plants, adds Agra.

 U.S. Eases Wind Power Bird-Death Mandate

 The U.S. Interior Department eased on restrictions designed to reduce the threat from wind farms that kill federally protected eagles.
 Wind farm owners may now extend for as long as 30 years permits that exempt them from federal regulations against the accidental killing of protected eagles, says the Interior Department.
 The fee to apply for a permit is $36,000, with each five-year review costing $2,600.
 According to the Wildlife society, wind farms killed about 573,000 birds in the U.S. last year.

 Dubai Will Add 50 MW of Solar Before World Expo 2020